napari/docs/docs/guides/histogram.md

   one at a time, accumulating the histogram counts along the way.
 This avoids loading the entire dataset into memory.
 The entire computation runs in a background thread, so you can continue interacting with napari while the histogram is being calculated.
-  The plot updates once all sampled chunks have been processed.
+  The plot updates progressively as chunks are processed.